Social & Behavioral Sciences

 Garrett College awards an Arts and Sciences Associate in Arts (A.A.) degree to graduates of the Social and Behavioral Sciences concentration

-Scientific Literacy and Quantitative Reasoning Skills: Students will demonstrate the ability to analyze and interpret the research used in Social and Behavioral Sciences.
+- Students will demonstrate the ability to analyze, interpret and apply the research used in the social and behavioral sciences.

 The program is designed to enable students to develop mastery of the fundamental knowledge, skills, and abilities requried for success in the disciplines of social and behvioral sciences.
 Additionally students develop the capacity for critical thinking through deductive and inductive reasoning.
 This foundational knowledge and an associates degree aids in smoothly transferring to four-year institutions to attain higher degrees.